sky-bro/sky-bro.github.io/posts/golang-notes/index.md

 ### Switch {#switch}

 -   shorter way to write a sequence of `if-else` statements.
 -   no break or default fallthrough in switch

--   cases need not be constants
+-   cases do need not to be constants or integers.

--   values need not to be integers (but types must match)

 -   also support init statements like `if` and `for`.

 <!--listend-->